Transformers: The Ride – 3D: Queue and pre-show

 A portion of the queue at Universal Studios Singapore.

 Riders enter the queue from the Sci-Fi City themed area of Universal Studios Singapore, the Lower Lot at Universal Studios Hollywood, New York at Universal Studios Florida or Transformers: Metrobase at Universal Studios Beijing.
 The first portion of the queue is a large collection of switchbacks.
 The later part of the queue is themed as a Nonbiological Extraterrestrial Species Treaty (NEST) base.

 A series of signs and video screens are located within this area.
-The video screens play briefings from General Morshower, Ironhide, Wheelie and Ratchet, who explain that the Decepticons have come to Earth in search of the AllSpark and are attacking the NEST base in order to recover the fragment stored there.
+The video screens play briefings from General Morshower, Ironhide, Wheelie, and Ratchet, who explain that the Decepticons have come to Earth in search of the AllSpark and are attacking the NEST base to recover the fragment stored there.
 Optimus Prime concludes the briefing by introducing all of the Autobots that are featured in the ride.
-Towards the end of the queue, guests are given a pair of 3D glasses.
+Towards the end of the queue, guests are given a pair of 3D glasses, which are called "Battle Glasses".
 Once guests arrive at the loading station, they are grouped and loaded into a ride vehicle modeled on an Autobot named Evac, whose mission is to take the AllSpark to safety with navigational help from a squad of NEST recruits (the riders).

 Ride

 AllSpark in the queue for the ride.

 The ride begins with Evac (voiced by Dustin James Leighton) moving out of the loading station and making a turn.
-The vehicle approaches the first of thirteen 3D high-definition video screens which depicts Ravage grabbing a canister containing the AllSpark.
-Evac spins 180° to face the second screen on which Bumblebee is fighting Sideways for the AllSpark, which ends up in Evac's possession.
+The vehicle approaches the first of thirteen 3D high-definition video screens, which depicts Ravage (a robotic jaguar (or panther)) grabbing a canister containing the AllSpark.
+Evac spins 180° to catch Ravage as he faces the second screen on which Bumblebee (from a yellow and black-striped 2010 Chevrolet Camaro to a robot) detaches Ravage's head, while a part of "Give It to Me Baby" by Rick James plays, and fights Sideways (from a sleek, silver Audi R8 Coupé to a robot) for the AllSpark, which ends up in Evac's possession as Bumblebee, before fighting Sideways behind him, throws it to him, and Evac catches it, but Sideways grabs it, and Bumblebee karate chops him, to which Evac tells the riders that the mission is good to go.

-Evac reverses into one of two elevator shafts which ascend to the second level of the attraction.
-During the ascent, Optimus Prime battles Megatron and Grindor chases Evac who is furiously heading in reverse until Grindor's arm is broken off by a train.
-Megatron grabs Evac and the two struggle until Megatron breaks a water pipe, which sprays riders with water.
-Evac enters a dead end pathway before reversing and turning to face another 3D screen, which shows Megatron firing a missile at Evac while continuing to fight Optimus.